Learn how to make batteries safe with built-in protection circuits.

 Batteries can release high power, and most packs include protection to safeguard against malfunction.
 The most basic safety device in a battery is a fuse that opens on high current.
-Some devices open permanently and render the battery useless; others are more forgiving and reset.
-The Polyswitch™ is such a re-settable device.
-It creates a high resistance on excess current and reverts back to the low ON position when the condition normalizes.
-A third method is a solid-state switch that measures the current and disconnects on excessive load conditions.
-All switching devices have a residual resistance during normal operation, which causes a slight increase in overall battery resistance and a subsequent voltage drop.
+Some fuses open permanently and render the battery useless; others are more forgiving and reset.
+The positive thermal coefficient (PTC) is such a re-settable device that creates high resistance on excess current and reverts back to the low ON position when the condition normalizes.
+A third method is a solid-state switch that measures current and voltage and disconnects the circuit if either value is too high.
+The protection circuits of Li-ion work on this basis.